28th Apr 2014 | Wells Fargo

-Before players can even think about the finish, there is the rest of a 7,492-yard course to negotiate.
+Before players can even think about the finish, there is the rest of a 7,442-yard course to negotiate.
 Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking third lowest for driving accuracy in 2012.

 Top-70 on tour for driving distance

 Quail Hollow is a bomber’s course.
 Lucas Glover was the shortest hitter to win in the last five years and he still ranked 63rd on tour for driving distance.
-All the other winners were comfortably inside the top-60.

 Top-70 on tour for scoring average